 Authentication Fraud: Two Factor Authentication (2FA) is a popular method of protecting your accounts and other personal information.
 It involves using things such as Google Authenticator codes or secret SMS codes to gain access to your various accounts online.
 Phishing con artists are well aware of its rising popularity and are very likely to take advantage of what is supposed to be an additional security feature.
 Do not entertain any requests to provide your 2FA password for any of your accounts, especially those you have not accessed for a significant period.

 Tax Refund Fraud: Everybody understands the importance of tax season.
 Email fraudsters are all too aware of this as well and will use the opportunity to con you by sending you fake emails regarding IRS refunds.
 Remember, the IRS only uses regular post to contact taxpayers, so beware of any emails stating that you are eligible to receive such tax refunds.
 Tax refund scams are especially dangerous and potentially harmful since they also request your social security number in addition to your bank details.

 Order Confirmation Fraud: Some cybercriminals may attempt to con you by mailing you fake order confirmations.
 Such messages will often contain attachments or links to fraudulent receipts which claim to contain additional information about your order.
-However, such links and attachments are often utilized by crooks to infect the target device with malware and other malicious software.
+However, crooks often use such links and attachments to infect the target device with malware and other malicious software.

 Moreover, if you’ve discovered you’re a fraud victim and live in California, you’ll want to find the CCPA email address to report it.